 I am a professional working artist who considers teaching and advocacy for arts education to be an extension of my creative practice.
-I have a background in photography, photojournalism and fine art and three years of teaching experience in K-12 public schools.
+I have a background in photography, photojournalism and fine art and six years of teaching experience in K-12 public schools.
 I have advanced training in the arts integration and STEAM approach to learning.
-I currently teach visual arts programs at the Capitol Encore Academy, and serve as the Arts Integration Facilitator and Co-Chair for the arts team.
-I am also a stringer for The Fayetteville Observer and independent photographer specializing in in portraits, events and documentary.

 Arts Education Links